2. How the public interest disclosure scheme works

 2.3 The VI’s role

-• acting as the sole body responsible for receiving and investigating public interest disclosures about IBAC, IBAC officers, Public Interest Monitors, the Office of the Special Investigator (OSI) and OSI officers
+• acting as the sole body responsible for receiving and investigating public interest disclosures about IBAC, IBAC officers and a Public Interest Monitor

 • receiving public interest disclosures about all other entities that are not required to be made to another entity under the PID Act, for the purposes of notifying those disclosures to IBAC for further review and investigation (where appropriate)